dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

 When there is no control rule in work, the token labeled by '○' loops through :math:`p_{i1}` and :math:`k_i` without any delay.
-The task loop of :math:`p_1` receives a token from :math:`t_0` at each loop and stars checking output arcs for availability.
-It always redirects the token to the :math:`t_{11}` because its always enabled when a new token arrives.
+The task loop of :math:`p_1` receives a token from :math:`t_0` at each loop and checks output arcs for availability.
+It always redirects the tokens to :math:`t_{11}` because its always enabled when a new token arrives.
 At the end, all requests are redirected to the consumer :math:`e_1`.